 A person can only live in that state for so long before it becomes intolerable.

-Some can probably deal with it by supporting Alex more, imagining that it's the best way they feel like they're making a difference.
+Some could probably deal with it by supporting Alex more, imagining that it's the best way they feel that they can feel like they're making a difference.

 Some probably manage to break free from the bullshit and return to a normal life.